-The Deep Creek trail provides great hiking just a few minutes south of Livingston, Montana.
-This lightly used trail provides access into the north end of the Absaroka Mountains.
-The trail is mostly used for day hiking but it connects into an extensive trail network that offers great backpacking opportunities.
+The South Fork Deep Creek trail provides great hiking just a few minutes south of Livingston, Montana.
+The trail provides access into the north end of the Absaroka Mountains and the Absaroka Beartooth Wilderness.
+The trail is mostly used for day hiking but it connects into a trail network that offers great backpacking opportunities.

 To reach the trailhead travel south from Livingston on US 89 toward Yellowstone Park.
 About 5 miles south of town take the branch road to the left (MT 540 or East River Road).
 The road crosses the Yellowstone River and follows the east side of the river.
 Follow this road for about 7 miles.
-The road to the Deep Creek Trail is well signed but the sign says South Fork Deep Creek.
-Turn left on a gravel road that runs straight as an arrow up the mountain.
+The road to the South Fork Deep Creek Trail is well signed.
+Turn left on to a gravel road that runs straight as an arrow up the mountain.
 In less than a mile the road ends in the parking lot for the trail.
 There are no facilities at this trailhead so don’t expect anything.

 The Deep Creek Trail

 The trail goes past the sign posts and up the big ridge that stares you in the face.
 This is open exposure as the trail climbs to a point along the ridgeline.
 Here the trail crosses into forest and drops down to meet Deep Creek, a beautiful stream rushing out of the Absaroka Mountains.
 The trail stays close to the creek for a short distance as it soon reaches a creek crossing.
 From here the trail climbs up the opposite side of the valley.
 The trail works its way through woods and clearings, climbing upward and soon entering the Absaroka-Beartooth Wilderness.